O6lvl4/syncenv/README.md

 ## Overview

-**syncenv** is a CLI tool for managing environment configuration files across different versions of your application by syncing them with cloud storage (AWS S3, Azure Blob, or Google Cloud).
+**syncenv** is a CLI tool for managing environment configuration files across different versions of your application by syncing them with cloud storage (AWS S3, Azure Blob, or Google Cloud Storage).

 ## Elevator Pitch (30 seconds)